jenkins-infra/status/content/issues/2023-03-07-maintenance-prodpublick8s-sp.md

 - ldap.jenkins.io (authentication on ci.jenkins.io and issues.jenkins.io is affected)
 - reports.jenkins.io

-The following services will be migrated without downtime (e.g. slower response time during the operation):
+The following services will be migrated without downtime (but slower response time during the operation):

 - accounts.jenkins.io
 - get.jenkins.io